 Never close any doors permanently, because the future is never certain until the moment it arrives.
 Chart the course, but don’t forget to steer the ship.

 Struggling to navigate your next career move?
-Our USQ Career Development Practitioners are here to help guide you towards your career goals.
+Our USQ Career Development Team is here to help guide you towards your career goals.
 If you have just graduated, we’ve separated fact from fiction so you know exactly what to expect from life after graduation.